JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 ## Create a points chart

-Now, let's visualize the `df` data frame in a points (scatter) chart.
+Now, let's visualize the `df` DataFrame in a points (scatter) chart.

 Within the `plot()` function, specify the `points` chart type.
 Add the X and Y axes' values and the categorical values from the `df` columns.
 You can also include a heading to your chart: